brianglass/anastasis/files/monday_matins5.md

 Ode 3.
 The Irmos.

-Lord who constructed heavenÂ’s vault and builder of the Church, establish me in your love, the pinnacle of all desires, the firm foundation of the faithful, only lover of humankind.
+Lord who constructed heaven’s vault and builder of the Church, establish me in your love, the pinnacle of all desires, the firm foundation of the faithful, only lover of humankind.

 ****